Defamation / Reputation, Political Expression

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-In a landmark case, the U.S. Supreme Court overturned a decision by the Supreme Court of Alabama to award damages for libel.
-The New York Times published a somewhat inaccurate advertisement created by supporters of Dr. Martin Luther King that was critical of the Montgomery, Alabama police; Sullivan, a Montgomery city commissioner, sued the Times for defamation on the basis that as a supervisor of the police, statements in the ad were personally defamatory.
+New York Times, and established the “actual malice” standard to provide protection for erroneous statements made in the public interest.
+The New York Times had published an advertisement created by supporters of Dr. Martin Luther King that included some inaccuracies and was critical of the Montgomery, Alabama police.
+Sullivan, a Montgomery city commissioner, sued the Times for defamation on the basis that as a supervisor of the police, statements in the ad were personally defamatory.
 Finding that Alabama’s libel laws did not provide sufficient protection for freedom of the press, the Court extended constitutional protections to alleged libel by invoking the First and Fourteenth Amendments to prohibit elected officials from recovering damages for false statements made regarding their official conduct, unless they were made with “actual malice.”
 “Actual malice” created a different fault standard than ill-will, and required a plaintiff to prove with clear and convincing evidence that false or inaccurate statements were made with knowledge of its falsity, or with a reckless disregard for the truth.

 Amidst all the turmoil of the civil rights movement in the 1960s, in 1960 the Committee to Defend Martin Luther King and the Struggle for Freedom in the South decided to take action in the form of a full-page newspaper advertisement.
 Published in the New York Times, the advertisement covered a lot of ground: it voiced political grievances, named those who supported the committee’s cause, described recent oppressive events African Americans had endured, and attempted to raise money for Dr. Martin Luther King, Jr.’s legal defense fund.
 The advertisement was entitled “Heed Their Rising Voices” and also described how various governmental bodies, such as the police, had failed to respect the civil rights of southern African Americans, especially those in Montgomery, Alabama.